 What is Time?

 To physicists, time is defined by quantum mechanics.
 A photon with energy h (Planck's constant) behaves as though it were oscillating once per second.
-That's a definition.
 Atomic clocks are based on this.
+It doesn't matter where you are in the universe, the same quantum mechanics is present as here on earth.
+Any quantum transition will give a rate of time consistent with all others.

 To see this most simply, set up a row of ten numbered balls